objectionary/lints/src/main/resources/org/eolang/motives/misc/sprintf-without-formatters.md

 # `Φ.org.eolang.txt.sprintf` without formatters

-The use of `Φ.org.eolang.txt.sprintf` object makes no sense if there is no formatters in template string.
+Using the `Φ.org.eolang.txt.sprintf` object makes no sense if there are no format specifiers in the template string.

 Incorrect: